citelao/sensible/_coffee_shop/6-coffee.md

 If HTTPS fixes everything, then why doesn't the other advice say so?
 Indeed, if you bring up HTTPS to some other advisors, they will probably start listing off threats that HTTPS doesn't protect.
 Even I agree that HTTPS has its flaws.

 It is easy to feel overwhelmed.
-Maybe coffee shop wi-fi isn't safe.
+Maybe coffee shop wi-fi isn't safe after all.

 But notice that feeling of confusion.
 Take the same step back you did before, and ask the the same *non-technical* questions: